 As a fledgling rock climber, the deluge of numbers, letters, dots, and dashes might seem intimidating, if not downright baffling.
 With a plethora of grading systems that vary based on climbing discipline and geographical location, it’s easy to feel lost.
-Fear not, though!
-In this article, we’re about to embark on a thrilling expedition into the heart of climbing grades, unearthing their intriguing differences, rich histories, and practical applications.

-Climbing Grades Chart
+Climbing Grades Comparison Chart

-To help you navigate through the convoluted world of climbing grades, we have put together a climbing grade comparison chart.
+To help you navigate through the convoluted world of climbing grades, we have put together a climbing grade conversion chart.
 This will help you compare and convert across some of the most popular grading systems.

 What Does The Climbing Grading System Tell Us?